epakhomov/capstone/README.md

 As we discussed above, one of the business objective is to reduce the original dataset while not sacrificing the accuracy of the model.

 The dataset was reduced using the following techniques:
--Principal Component Analysis
+- Principal Component Analysis
--Recursive feature elimination
+- Recursive feature elimination
--VarianceThreshold selector
+- VarianceThreshold selector

 Resulting dataset was used in the modeling as well as the original dataset.